 However, every wonderful new feature in your tablet, rugged smartphone or mobile printer all relies on the battery it’s running.
 If the battery dies, so does everything else.

-This post shares a few tips on how to get the most out of what battery power your rugged device has.
+We have previously written a post about rugged smartphone batteries, and answer most questions we normally get about batteries, but this post will share a few tips on how to get the most out of what battery power your rugged device has.

 We all know that 4G and phone usage probably use the most battery power of any mobile device, But did you know that the poorer your network signal, the more battery you’ll use?
 If you’re in a very poor signal area then consider going into Airplane mode to save on battery power.